-Sahar, working closely with the Afghan Ministry of Education, Seattle-based architecture firm Miller Hull and the University of Washington School of Built Environment, is proposing a solution to help many rural families seeking a safer educational option; adding a boarding school component to an existing school site.
+Prior to the Taliban takeover, Sahar working closely with the Afghan Ministry of Education, seattle-based architecture firm Miller Hull and the University of Washington School of Built Environment, proposed a solution to help many rural families seeking a safer educational option; adding a boarding school component to an existing school site.

 The boarding school will first and foremost increase opportunity for girls from insecure rural areas to go to school.
 The positive impacts will go well beyond that first level goal and include: